ihassin/cucumber-js-examples/README.md

 The Phantom JS API for `createBrowser` is asynchronous, but the cucumber.js `World` constructor can not be run asynchronously (it doesn't support the `callback` or promises) so instead we open a new browser in the `Before` hook and close it in the `After` hook for each scenario.
 In effect this is no different from the zombie example which creates a new browser in the `World` constructor, which is run for every scenario.

+To see the messages sent to the Phantom JS process run like, `DEBUG=true npm run test-phantom`.

 [BusinessReadableDSL]:http://martinfowler.com/bliki/BusinessReadableDSL.html